-- DJI GS Pro installed on an iPad and connected to your drone.
+- DJI GS Pro installed on an iPad and connected to your remote controller.

-- Open GS Pro and tap on the live camera feed to be able to access the camera settings.
+Open GS Pro and tap on the live camera feed in the bottom right corner

-- Ensure that the camera is set to auto focus for every capture (green square).
+Ensure that the camera is set to focus for every capture (green square, tap to change)

 There are many settings, so why are these the important ones?